 01 of 10

-The Bare-Eyed Cockatoo may not be the prettiest parrot in the world, but they more than make-up for it in personality.
-Sweet, playful and intelligent, Bare-Eyed Cockatoos are smaller than other types of cockatoos.
-This makes them a good option for families with children, and for those who want the personality of a larger parrot, but don't have the space to accommodate one.
+The bare-eyed cockatoo might not be the prettiest parrot, but it makes up for it in personality.
+Sweet, playful, and intelligent, these birds are smaller than many cockatoo species.
+This makes them a good option for families with children and those who lack the space to accommodate a large parrot.

 02 of 10